Annual Agriculture Conference

 Taming Agricultural Risks

-At the conference, experts from academia, industry and policy institutions will examine key risks facing agriculture and discuss managing these risks in today’s volatile environment.
-The goals of the conference include identifying the most challenging risks facing the agricultural sector; understanding the characteristics and patterns of these primary risks; assessing various risk-management tools and strategies; and examining the impacts of various risk-management approaches on policies for farming and agricultural lending.
+At the conference, experts from academia, industry and policy institutions examined key risks facing agriculture and discuss managing these risks in today’s volatile environment.
+The goals of the conference included identifying the most challenging risks facing the agricultural sector; understanding the characteristics and patterns.

 Michael Boehlje is a distinguished professor in the Department of Agricultural Economics and the Center for Food and Agricultural Business at Purdue University.
 He previously held faculty and administrative positions at Iowa State University, University of Minnesota and Oklahoma State University.
 Boehlje has devoted his career to helping farm and agribusiness managers and policymakers understand the pragmatic economic and financial consequences of their decisions.

 The fundamental focus of his work has been to integrate concepts of economics, finance and strategy to solve problems of farm and agribusiness managers.
 A major theme of his research, writing and lecturing for the past 10 years has been the importance of strategic planning and thinking, and positioning the firm for longterm viability and success.
 His work has attempted to extend and apply modern management concepts of systems analysis, process control, transactions cost, strategic positioning, real options and supply/value chain management to the food production, processing and distribution system.